tanyuan/vim-config/README.md

 The folder contains several subfolders:

-- **colors**: Vim color themes, including syntax highlighting.
+- **colors**: Vim color themes (interface and syntax highlighting).
-    - Monokai: Original Monokai theme, which is default theme in Sublime Text.
+    - Monokai: Monokai theme with transparent background.
+This is default theme in Sublime Text.
-    - Monokai-Arc: I change the background to fit Arch theme.
 - **doc**: documents for plugins.
 - **indent**: language indent rules.
     - css.vim: Better indentation for CSS.